INSIDE : Learn how to create a gorgeous Clay Ring Wall Art Hanging in your home. The simple circle patterns bring an artistic feel to your walls!

 Washi Tape + a Poster board

-How do I make a Clay Ring Wall Hanging?
+How do I make Clay Ring Wall Art?

 I feel like it’s only fair to share that this wall hanging took quite a bit of thinking.
 I haven’t seen many people make a wall hanging like this and especially using so many clay rings.
 So, I had to do a bit of brainstorming and then trial + error to figure out the best way to create this and then break it down into do-able easy to replicate steps.

 I’m pretty excited about how this turned out and am so thrilled to share how you can recreate one for yourself!